Forest-and-Trees/Weeknotes/content/post/weeknotes-04-11-2024.md

 date: 2024-11-08
 author: Martin
 ---
-4th November is two anniversaries for me: it's the anniversary of my Dad passing away in 2023, and also the anniversay of the day I first kissed my partner, back in 2000.
+4th November is two anniversaries for me: it's the anniversary of my Dad passing away in 2023, and also the anniversay of me and my partner, back in 2000.

+I'm still making tweaks to try and make these weeknotes more readable and also getting used to Hugo.

 #### Monday
 _7hr 49m sleep: 63bpm resting heart rate: 14st 13lb weight.
 Earworm: Just Like Heaven by The Cure_